zcattacz/alasql_wiki/Xlsx.md

     alasql('select * from xlsx("cities.xlsx',{range:"A1:D100"}',
         [],function(data){});
 ```
-By default Alasql read all data in the sheet.
+By default AlaSQL read all data in the sheet.

 #### headers
 Read headers from data range (true/false):